VALTA1H/minsk44/README.md

 # minsk44
-Minsk44 is a visual novel dedicated to bravery of bellarusian nation in war against Nazi Germany
+Minsk44 is a visual novel dedicated to bravery of soviet nation in war against Nazi Germany